26.5.17

 Bayshore Downtown West-End on the way to Stanley Park.

-The Big Picture Collective Art Project in Vancouver B.C. was posted with a link on Facebook back in April 2017.
+The Big Picture Collective Art Project in Vancouver, B.C., was posted with a link on Facebook back in April 2017.
 I decided to join them in an online creative project.
-It attracted my attention as its featured topic was to be about Vancouver, and immediately my memories of bike rides and the many photos I took when riding along the pathways of Vancouver, B.C. waterfronts came to be my topic with the 4 ink drawings I submitted to their project.
+It attracted my attention because its featured topic was Vancouver, and immediately, my memories of bike rides and the many photos I took while riding along the pathways of Vancouver, B.C.'s waterfronts came to mind.
+This inspired my topic, which I explored through the 4 ink drawings I submitted to their project.

 Strathcona, Union Street Bike pathway

-Vancouver B.C. was my home for 10 years living in a loft on East Pender Street.
-What I miss most about living in Vancouver is the springtime when cherry blossom trees make pink snow and every plant seems to burst into flowers starting in early April. (moving story to Nova Scotia link here)
+Vancouver, B.C., was my home for 10 years, living in a loft on East Pender Street.
+What I miss most about living in Vancouver is springtime, when cherry blossom trees bloom and every plant seems to burst into flowers starting in early April. (moving story to Nova Scotia link here)

 China Town, Union Street and bike pathway to downtown Vancouver.

-China Town, Union Street, and bike pathway to downtown Vancouver.
+China Town, Union Street, and the bike pathway to downtown Vancouver.

-'Vancouver Bike Ride Ink Drawing series' is a breadcrumb adventure by bicycling along the city's waterfront.
-There are no bad views.
+The 'Vancouver Bike Ride Ink Drawing series' is a collection of my artistic interpretations of the city's waterfront.
+Each drawing is a visual narrative of a unique bike ride, capturing the beauty and diversity of Vancouver.
 My sister Colleen and I would plan a day, pack some water and a snack, and head over to Granville Island Market and then on to Vanier Park.
 We could go further along for the BIG ride all the way to Jericho Beach.
+These rides inspired the series, and I hope they inspire you to explore Vancouver's beauty on two wheels.

 East Vancouver Cherry Blossoms in full bloom!